EugenMayer/docker-image-traefik/README.md

 The image is published under [eugenmayer/traefik](https://hub.docker.com/eugenmayer/traefik)

+## WAT its not

+Even though this image will make it a lot easier bootstrapping and running your traefik server in production with various providers, this is not a beginners-boilerplate.
+That said, all your traefik questions go the Forum/Slack and before that, read the [Traefik Documentation](https://docs.traefik.io/).
+I will not answer "how to do this in Traefik" questions in the issue queue.
+Thanks!

 ## Configuration

 To get an idea what you can configure using ENV var, see the listing below - the ENV variables should (hopefully) be self explanatory.
-In case they are not, check the [configuration template]() where you can see where they are used and can look those up in the [Traefik Documentation](https://docs.traefik.io/)
+In case they are not, check the [configuration template](https://github.com/EugenMayer/docker-image-traefik/blob/master/tiller/templates/traefik.toml.erb) where you can see where they are used and can look those up in the [Traefik Documentation](https://docs.traefik.io/)
 **Be aware** - even though the variables are named `env_XXX` in the `traefik.toml.erb` you use them as `XXX` in env - thats a [tiller](https://github.com/markround/tiller) internal

 For every variable you find in that listing like `TRAEFIK_DOCKER_ENABLE`, you add an en ENV variable to your image